JenniBeadle/ptx-vid-loc/docs/Trans/Introduction.md

 0-**Intro**
-  - Source language text, add lexeme
+  - Right-click a greek word in Source language text, show lexeme
-  - Download resources
+  - Paratext menu > Download resources, click to turn off show resources...
-  - Paratext website - terms of agreement
+  - transition to Paratext website - terms of agreement (Paratext is Free)

 1-**Project plan** setup transition to Mark 4:29
-  -  Project plan setup -
+  -  Project plan setup - (base plan alreay applied)
   -  Define priorities - set several priorities
   -  Project plan blue button, have some tasks already assigned
   -  Back to project - error when typing
      -  Make sure you don't have permission for Mark 4 but another book is editable.
+     - need to errors to correct

 2-**Project notes** - add note (see text above)
   -  Project plan - errors from project notes
-  -  Checks (several errors ch/v)
+  -  Checks (several errors ch/v, markers)
-  -  duplicated verse (cause by type in 3:24)
+  -  duplicated verse (caused by typo in 3:24)
   -  verse number in heading
   -  verse missing (3:24) space between 2 4

 3-**Resources**
-  - Open another source lanuage text (make sure not source text not selected when first open)
+  - Open another source lanuage text (make sure  source text is not selected when first open)
   - **Enhanced resources**  Mrk 4:28
    -  hover over word for 'harvest' in your language or another word with multiple senses Enhanced resource in autohide.